Air route authority between the United States and China: Early history

 In 1979, diplomatic relations between the People's Republic of China and the United States were established.
-Previously, there had been no air service between China and the United States after 1949 although there were flights between the United States and sections of China controlled by the government based in Taipei (Taiwan).
+Previously, there had been no air service between China and the United States after 1949 although there were flights between the United States and sections of Taiwan Area controlled by the government based in Taipei (Taiwan).

-In January 1981, CAAC and Pan Am began flying between China and the United States.
-Northwest Airlines resumed flying to China in 1984.
-Facing financial troubles, Pan Am sold its Pacific route authority, as well as aircraft and equipment, to United Airlines in 1985 leading to United Airlines operating former Pan Am routes over the Pacific in February 1986.

 Hong Kong, which was previously a British Crown Colony until 1981 and a British dependent territory from 1981 to 1997, is now a part of China but has a separate air agreement with the United States.
 Macau, formerly governed by Portugal but now governed by China, also has a separate air agreement with the United States.
 Taiwan is under de facto control by the government based in Taipei, not Beijing.
 Due to the severing of diplomatic relations with the Republic of China (Taiwan) by the United States in 1978 in order to establish relations with the People's Republic of China and because the mainland government does not control Taiwan, there is no air service agreement between the United States concerning Taiwan.
 However, there is an air service agreement between the American Institute in Taiwan and the Taipei Economic and Cultural Representative Office in the United States.

+On Sep 17, 1980, China and the US signed the bilateral air agreement.

+First Direct Service

+In January 1981, CAAC and Pan Am began flying between China and the United States.
+On Jan 7 1981, CAAC inaugurated the Beijing–Shanghai–San Francisco–New York City CA981/982 service; on Jan 28, Pan Am inaugurated the New York–Tokyo–Beijing (soon rerouted as New York–Tokyo–Shanghai–Beijing starting Jan 31) service; on April 4, CAAC inaugurated the Beijing–Tokyo–San Francisco–New York City (soon rerouted as Beijing–Shanghai–San Francisco) CA983/984 service.
+In April 1982, CAAC inaugurated the Beijing–Shanghai–San Francisco–Los Angeles CA985/986.
+All services operate weekly.